gyanmishra/gyanmishra/README.md

 ## Hi there 👋

-- :desktop_computer: Computational Biologist
+- :desktop_computer: I am a Computational Biologist currently working at UT Southwestern Medical District, Dallas, Texas, USA
--

 <!--
 **gyanmishra/gyanmishra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.